human-conditions/yodrew.github.io-original/f/microwave.md

     15. Increased Fatigability
     16. Chest Pain
     17. Tremor of the Hands
-G. Behavioral Changes (Aninal Studies)
+7. Behavioral Changes (Aninal Studies)
     Reflexive, Operant, Avoidance, and Discrimination Behaviors
-H. Blood Disorders
+8. Blood Disorders
     (V = in vivo)
     (v = in vitro)
     Changes in: